Why sharing your writing is good for you:

 I knew then that the key to coming out of the closet and claiming my creative voice, was to start sharing my writing.

-One of the first things I did when I moved permanently to Hoi An last year, was to start a weekly writers group.
+One of the first things I did when I moved permanently to Hoi An, was to start a weekly writers group.

 We meet on Friday mornings and for two hours we are on fire.
 We do timed free writing sprints to a wide variety of prompts – from introspective journaling, to story starters, poems, sentence stems etc – and we burn through pages of original writing that we had no idea we were capable of doing.